Calculate homicide arrest rates

 - In the Chart Properties pane, for Category or Date, choose Victim Race.
 For Split by, choose Category.

-- On the Series tab, in the table, drag the Unsolved category above the Solved category.
-Click 100% Stacked.
+- Click the Series tab.
+For Display multiple series, choose 100% Stacked.
+In the table, drag the Unsolved category above the Solved category.

 - On the General tab, for Chart title, type Solved and Unsolved Homicide Rates by Race/Ethnicity.
 For X axis title, type Victim Race/Ethnicity.

 The chart updates.
 The bar showing Black homicide rates is still selected, so you'll clear the selection.

 - On the ribbon, click the Map tab.
 In the Selection group, click Clear.